Polytechnic Institute of Leiria: IPL’s Campus

 Campus 1 In IPL's Campus 1, there is the School of Education and Social Sciences (ESECS) which develops its training activity in the areas of Human and Social Sciences, Communication and Teacher Training.
 It has an enrollment of approximately 1,700 students.

 Campus 2 Campus 2 of IPL is based in Leiria.
 It consists of two schools: the School of Technology and Management (ESTG) and the School Of Health Sciences (ESSLei).

 The ESTG offers courses in the areas of engineering and technology and of entrepreneurial and juridical sciences.
 It is a school recognized for the quality of the education provided and for its strong connection to the enterprise world, not only from the Leiria and West region but also on a national level.
 The school is attended by approximately 5.600 students.

 The School Of Health Sciences (ESSLei) was integrated in IPL in 2001 and has been intended for the training of nurses and it is predicted that in the next academic year it will widen its training offer to other areas of Health Sciences.
 It is attended by approximately 800 students.

 Campus 3 Campus 3 of IPL is situated in Caldas da Rainha, approximately 60 kilometers South of Leiria.
-The School of Fine Arts and Design (ESAD.CR) is located in this city, a thermal city that has a vast artistic patrimony.
-It is a prestigious school in terms of training and art in the areas of Art and Design, having been acknowledged with various national and international awards received by students and teachers.
-Attended by approximately 1.200 students, ESAD.CR privileges teaching methodologies focused on personal development, creativity and project implementation, stimulating the spirit of initiative.
+The School of Fine Arts and Design (ESAD.CR) is located in this city.